rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 !!!
 Note

-    `uniq` requires the input file to be sorted because it only compares consecutive lines.
+    `uniq` requires the input file to be sorted before running because it only compares consecutive lines.

-Without an argument, the `uniq` command will not display identical lines that follow each other in the `firstnames.txt` file:
+With no argument, the `uniq` command will not display identical lines that follow each other in the `firstnames.txt` file:

 ```
 $ sort firstnames.txt | uniq